The best gifts for 3-year-olds will include plenty of opportunities to explore as toddlers grow and develop into more imaginative play.

 Finally out of the "terrible twos," many are entering school for the first time and interacting with friends.
 They’re becoming increasingly verbal and able to answer questions and follow directions.
 (Or not: There’s a reason people call them “threenagers.”)

 “Three-year-olds are getting to be more social and have ideas of their own,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”
-“Open-ended toys such as blocks and building toys allow them to explore and discover and carry out their ideas."
+According to Klein, “Open-ended toys such as blocks and building toys allow them to explore, discover and carry out their ideas."

-To quickly jump to the category you're looking for click on the links below or keep scrolling to see all 33.
+To quickly jump to the category you're looking for, click on the links below or keep scrolling to see all 46.